 A product goes into the market by different Marketing channels.
 The process of going a product from Manufacturer to retailer is distribution channels.
 So, Marketing Channel is simply called as a distribution method of products, in which a company can transfer their goods from one person to another through different mediums.
 In Simple words “building a connection between company to customers”.

 The distribution channel of a business is an important key element of any business.
 The Success of a Manufacturer business depends on its Distribution channel.

-So let’s read the full guide on What is marketing and how you can use marketing channel for your business.
+So let’s read the full guide on What is marketing channel, roles of marketing channel and examples of marketing channel.

 What’s in it for me?

 - MARKETING CHANNELS